 The beauty of Zapier is that it can do many actions triggered by one action.
 For example, when a lead submits a form through Facebook (trigger), Zapier can filter it (action), email you about it (action), and send it to your CRM immediately for later follow-up (action).

 Another important metric to consider is your website performance.
 Do people get what they need when they visit?
 Is it easy to navigate and easy for people to contact you?
-If you have a beautiful website but no one can find how to contact you, you’re losing phone calls and sales!
+If you have a beautiful website but no one can find how to contact you, you’re losing sales!

 Make sure your website doesn’t impede anyone from contacting you by using the free tool Google Analytics (GA).

 The amount of information there is astounding – it can feel mind-boggling.
+Not to worry.
+We’ll make it easy.
 Focus on these few key aspects.

-The questions we want answered from GA are:
+The questions we want answered from Google Analytics are:

-The first step is to set up goals in GA.
-They help you decipher how many leads contacted you and how they heard about you.
+The first step is to set up goals in Google Analytics.
+Goals are the backbone of your operation.
+They help you figure out how many prospects contacted you and how they heard about you.
 Here’s a video to help you set up goals (or conversions).

-Now that you know how important goals are to understanding your website’s performance, you can find those tell-tale signs that your website is doing its job or not.
+Now that you know how important goals are, you can find those tell-tale signs that your website is doing its job or not.
+Again, a short process.

-ANSWER THE MOST IMPORTANT QUESTIONS ABOUT YOUR WEBSITE
+HOW TO ANSWER THE 3 MOST IMPORTANT QUESTIONS ABOUT YOUR WEBSITE

-When you get into Analytics, navigate from the left side panel to the overview section of Acquisition (1).
+Get into Google Analytics.
+Navigate from the left side panel to the overview section of Acquisition (1).
 Take a look at where your traffic is coming from (2).
 Then adjust your goals and see how they converted (3).
 Notice how you can change the dates for the data you see (top right corner).

 Direct: Someone typed in your website URL into their search bar.